Controlling Canard Cycles: Controlling Folded Canards

 where $\hat H=\hat H(\hx,y,\ve)=\frac{1}{2}\exp\left( -\frac{2y}{\ve}\right)\left( \frac{y}{\ve}-\frac{\hx^2}{\ve}+\frac{1}{2} \right)$ as stated in the first item of Theorem \ref{thm:fold-fast}.
 Under \eqref{eq:u_proof} the closed-loop system corresponding to \eqref{eq:fast-b} reads as

 Next, it is important to observe that $\lim_{\ve\to0}\hat H=0$.
-This means that for $\ve=0$ the only reference canard that is reachable is the maximal canard, which corresponds to $h=0$\footnote{As it is expected, the controller becomes unbounded in the limit $\ve\to0$ for any other canard, as they do not exist in such a limit.}.
+This means that for $\ve=0$ the only reference canard that is reachable is the maximal canard\footnote{As it is expected, the controller becomes unbounded in the limit $\ve\to0$ for any other canard, as they do not exist in such a limit.}.
+The maximal canard corresponds to $h=0$.
 So, setting $h=0$, and since one chooses $c_2<2$ (recall Section \ref{sec:K1}), it follows that $\lim_{\ve\to0}c_1\hx\ve^{1/2}\exp\left(c_2y\ve^{-1}\right)\hat H=0$, meaning that the layer equation for \eqref{eq:cl_proof} is

 which indeed has the same type of singularity at the origin as the open-loop system, a fold.
-This shows that \eqref{eq:u_proof} is blow-up compatible.
+This shows that \eqref{eq:u_proof} is a compatible controller in the sense of Definition \ref{def:comp}.